bbli/kaggle_whale_identification/README.md

     * same label favors new whale by n^2 rather than just n -> too biased
     * divid by standard deviation, b/c everything probably the same

+* I believe same label updates is the reason the random outputs look the same, as the other points get carried along for the ride

 * if greater than 70% a label, make that the first label
 * take first layer of resnet